 What is the contemporary art scene like in Russia?
 Particularly in your field.

-To be frank, I find contemporary ceramic scene in Russia quiet depressing.
+To be frank, I find contemporary ceramic scene in Russia quite depressing.
 Although we have a number of good artists, there is no scene.
 I assume the reason for that is because either there is no market or no initiative.
 But I would not be able to name you galleries, or curators, that would support ceramic artists the way they do elsewhere.
-I might not know it in detail, as I have not ever been a part of ceramic life in Russia; it was always my goal to establish abroad.
-I always wanted to just make ceramics, be an artist and support myself through my work, therefore Russia didn’t have much to offer for me career goal.
+I might myself abroad.
+I always wanted to just make ceramics, be an artist and support myself through my work, therefore Russia didn’t have much to offer me.

 You describe clay as an ‘everlasting, poetic and eloquent material.’
 How have you developed this affinity for clay?

 I have been working with clay for the last 10 years, and a lot of my artist vocabulary has developed through various behaviours of clay, through mistakes that ended up being happy finds.
 It is always a dialogue that I have with the material, as I have a lot of respect for it.

 Since a very young age, I have admired clay: I studied ancient languages, cultures, and archaeology, and it always astounded me when I have been coming across ancient ceramics, shards and bits.
 These works lasted for thousands of years, bearing the memory of the maker, the utilitarian or religious meaning it had back in the day, and surely, it kept its beauty.
 Clay has always united all the cultures for at least 10000 years and does it even today: kilograms of fired clay are around us in our homes, and everywhere we go.